-The Government’s Feed-in Tariff was closed to new entrants at the end of March 2019, with a further year for those who have pre-registered.
+The Government’s Feed-in Tariff (FiT) was closed to new entrants at the end of March 2019, with a further year for those who had pre-registered.

-It appears that premises already benefitting from the Feed-in Tariff will continue to do so for the period guaranteed on entry.
+Premises already benefitting from the Feed-in Tariff are also promised that this will continue for the period guaranteed on entry.

 Smart Export Guarantee

 This new scheme requiring most electricity suppliers to offer a tariff for payment for electricity generated on site and exported to the national grid, replaced the Feed-in Tariff; it came into force in 2020.
 See Smart Export Guarantee.

 Existing beneficiaries of the FiT will also, obviously, not benefit from the SEG too.